Lavender: History and How To Grow It

 Pruning faded flowers improves the appearance of the plant, encouraging more stems to grow.
 Simply reach into the plant, and cut out the entire flower stem, down into the leaves.

-Removing dead leaves will tidy up the plant and improve air circulation.
+Removing dead leaves tidies up the plant and improves air circulation.
 When the foliage is dry, give the interior of the plant a vigorous massage so the crispy dead leaves will fall away from the stems.
 These are chores best saved for late in the day, instead of right before work or the children’s school play.
-(Did you read the section, “…But let me tell you a little story”, above?)
+(Refer to the section, “…But let me tell you a little story”, above.)

 Growing Lavender In Pots